 - a second arbitration (2003) was still held in London, ruling that Rena Holding had to pay for the cargo.

-- Rena requested in France the execution of the 2001 arbitral award (which had been canceled by the English), which was granted;
+- Rena applied in France for the execution of the 2001 arbitration award (which had been annulled by the English), which was granted;

 - Putrabali appealed against this execution, because this sentence had been annulled;

-- However, the French courts have indicated that the annulment of an arbitration award was not a reason under French law to refuse the execution of it.
+- Nevertheless, the French courts have indicated that the annulment of an arbitral award is not a ground in French law to refuse the execution of the arbitration award.

-But whereas the international award, which is not attached to any state legal order, is a decision of international justice whose regularity is examined with regard to the rules applicable in the country where its recognition and enforcement are requested; qu & #8217; in application of article VII of the New York Convention of January 10, 1958, the company Rena Holding was admissible to present in France the award rendered in London on April 10, 2001 in accordance with the convention of arbitration and the settlement of l & #8217; IGPA, and justified in availing itself of the provisions of French law of & #8217; international arbitration, which does not provide for the annulment of the award in its country of origin as a cause of refusal of recognition and of #8217; execution of the award rendered abroad #8217;
+But whereas the international award, which is not attached to any state legal order, is a decision of international justice whose regularity is examined in the light of the rules applicable in the country where its recognition and execution are requested; that pursuant to Article VII of the New York Convention of 10 January 1958, Rena Holding was entitled to present in France the award made in London on 10 April 2001 in accordance with the Arbitration Convention and the Regulations of the IGPA, and founded to avail itself of the provisions of the French law of international arbitration, which does not provide for the annulment of the award in its country of origin as a ground for refusal of recognition and enforcement of the award rendered abroad

-Of course, the execution of the 2001 arbitral award makes it impossible to execute the 2003 award at the same time: this latter award cannot therefore have effect in France.
+Of course, the execution of the 2001 arbitral award makes it impossible to enforce the 2003 award at the same time: this last sentence can not have any effect in France.

-We can clearly see the limits of international arbitration and the possibility left to member states of having a more favorable law for the person requesting the execution of international arbitration awards.
+We can see the limits of international arbitration and the possibility left to member states to have a more favorable law for the person applying for the execution of international arbitration awards.

-Appeals against the execution of an arbitration award in France have no suspensive effect (article 1526 CPC).
+Appeals against the enforcement of an arbitral award in France have no suspensive effect (Article 1526 CPC).